-N1500(CL) (5:1:12) Nursing Process II-Nursing in Conditions of Human Adaptation, Dysfunction and Pathology of the concepts presented in N1300.
+Nursing process with persons experiencing conditions which are examples of the concepts presented in N1300.
 Focuses also on developing skills in the phases of nursing process with adults, young through elderly, and children.
-Special emphasis on planning and intervention in nursing process.
+Special emphasis on nursing diagnosis, planning and intervention in nursing process.
 (Prerequisite: Successful completion of N1400/1420; pre- or corequisite; N1300.)